 Legislative proposals have been introduced in the United States Congress and in state legislatures that would greatly streamline cable franchising.
 This legislation is intended to facilitate entry by new competitors, particularly local telephone companies.
 Such legislation has passed in numerous states, including states where we have significant operations.
 Although most of these states have provided some regulatory relief for incumbent cable operators, some of these proposals are generally viewed as being more favorable to new entrants due to a number of factors, including efforts to withhold streamlined cable franchising from incumbents until after the expiration of their existing franchises, and the potential for new entrants to serve only higher-income areas of a particular community.
 To the extent incumbent cable operators are not able to avail themselves of this streamlined franchising process, such operators may continue to be subject to more onerous franchise requirements at the local level than new entrants.
 In March 2007, the FCC released a ruling designed to streamline competitive cable franchising.
-Among other things, the FCC prohibited local franchising authorities from imposing "unreasonable" build-out requirements and established a mechanism whereby competing providers can secure "interim authority" to offer cable service if the local franchising authority has not acted on a franchise application within 90 days (in the case of competitors with existing right of way authority).
+Among other things, the FCC prohibited local franchising authorities from imposing "unreasonable" build-out requirements and established a mechanism whereby competing providers can secure "interim authority" to offer cable service if the local franchising authority has not acted on a franchise application within 90 days (in the case of competitors with existing right of way authority) or 180 days (in the case of competitors without existing right of way authority).
 Local regulators have appealed the FCC's ruling.